defmonk0/infinite-eclipse-notes/sessions/(07) What's a Few Fires Between Friends.md

 ### Conflicting Emotions

-* In the morning, due to an unfortunate natural 1, *Florian* forgot entirely to disguise himself from the party.
+* In the morning, due to an unfortunate natural 1, *Florian* forgot entirely to disguise himself from *the party*.
 * This enabled many of them to quickly determine he was the individual who attacked *Sennin* during the *Sowing Festival* when they all met.
 * Many were upset at this revelation, though *Florian* brushed it off, but no one took action since *Sennin* himself didn't attempt anything.
-* The party continued onward, eventually coming across a seemingly abandoned house and garden on the frontier.
+* *The party* continued onward, eventually coming across a seemingly abandoned house and garden on the frontier.
 * Exploring a bit, *Florian* and *Beaks* ate some tomatoes from the garden, and *Ergan Ilukar* packed up a couple days worth of produce for the road.
 * Looking through the window, a half eaten meal was left on the table.
 Exploring inside the unlocked building a bit, a dead body was discovered in bed.
 * *Beaks* was preemptively unsummoned. *Florian* quickly became sick and began taking damage.